metabase/metabase/docs/data-modeling/metadata-editing.md

 # The Data Model page

-Metabase allows you to annotate the data in your database.
+Metabase allows admins to annotate the data in your database.
 Annotations can give Metabase a better understanding of what the data actually means, which allows Metabase to make more intelligent decisions when processing and displaying that data.

 The **Data Model** section of the **Admin Panel** contains settings to edit metadata for: